PierreQuentel/minilang/README.md

 loop
 ----
-Without any argument, `@` executes its code block until it finds `->`
+Without any argument, `...` executes its code block until it finds `->`
 ```
 x = 0
-@
+...
   x >>
   x = x + 1
   x > 5 ?
     ->
 ```

-An argument can be specified after `@`.
+An argument can be specified after `...`.
 If it is a string or a list, the loop is executed as many times as there are characters in the string or items in the list.
 If it is a number, it is executed this number of times.

 ```
 # get string length
 s = 'abcdefg'
 len = 0
-@ s
+... s
     len = len + 1
 >> ("length of", s, len)
 ```

-If we want to use the characters inside the loop, we can define the name of the variable that will hold them during iteration
+If we want to use the characters inside the loop, we can define the name of the variable that will hold them during iteration.
+This is done by the syntax `... s -> car`

 ```
 # count the number of 'a'
 s = 'abracadabra'
 nb = 0
-@ s:car
+... s -> car
   car == 'a' ?
     nb = nb + 1
 >> (nb, "times 'a' in", s)